Polycystic kidney disease (PKD) symptoms, treatments & causes

 How does PKD affect mental health?

 Living with PKD can take a toll on your mental and emotional health.
-Depression, anxiety and other mental health issues are common in people with kidney disease.
+Depression, anxiety, and other mental health issues are common in people with kidney disease.
 If your kidney damage gets worse, you may face more stressors.
-For example, if you are on dialysis, stressors may include:
+PKD can cause chronic pain, which also takes a toll on your mental health.
+Additionally, it can limit your ability to participate in social activities, physical activities and even your options for employment.
+Other burdens can include issues with sleep, changes in relationships, feelings of helplessness and feeling like a burden to others.

 The good news is that you are not alone.
-There are people and resources to help you cope in healthy ways.
+There are people and resources to help you manage mental health issues in healthy ways.
 For example, social workers can teach you ways to manage challenges in your life and connect you with resources.
+Talking about mental health with your healthcare providers can also help.
+They can recommend some changes to make in your daily routines and provide you with resources and refer you to mental health professionals.

 Learn more about mental health and kidney disease and where to go for support.